mohsn-mirzaei/wheat-development-task/README.md

 7-Make the UI responsive for mobile and desktop // DONE

-8-Include proper loading and error states
+8-Include proper loading and error states // DONE

 Implement with these technologies:
 Next.js, Typescript, TailwindCss, Shadcn/ui, React-Query-Tanstak, Zustand